Version Affected: All

 Note: E.164 allows for a maximum of 15 digits, up to 3 of which are the country code, therefor the second grouping of 14 digits can complete the number.
 The optional 13 characters are to allow for countries that traditionally have a space between their area code and the local number.

-To enforce a Regex for a phone number field see this document:
+To enforce a Regex for a phone number field see these documents for more information

 SecureAuth Knowledge Base Articles provide information based on specific use cases and may not apply to all appliances or configurations.
 Be advised that these instructions could cause harm to the environment if not followed correctly or if they do not apply to the current use case.